Building the Car¶

 Insert it into the FIRST hole of the arm (as indicated by the arrow below) which is the farthest from the gears.

-Fasten them as tightly as possible, and then loosen the screw a little so the Steering Linkage can move flexibly.
+And also fasten them as tightly as possible, and then loosen the screw a little so the Steering Linkage can move flexibly.

 Mount the M2.5x8 copper standoffs and M2.5 nuts into the upper plate first.
 Pay attention that the side the protruding prop should face up.